 Widely regarded as one of the most influential figures in pop music history, music producer Phil Spector developed the famed “Wall of Sound” in the 1960s, epitomized by classics like "Be My Baby" by The Ronettes, and Ike and Tina Turner's "River Deep, Mountain High."
 Today, the former wunderkind is serving 19 years to life in California state prison for the murder of Lana Clarkson.

-An alcoholic recluse since the 1992 death of his son from leukemia, Spector moved into the Pyrenees Castle (1700 Grand View Dr, Alhambra, CA 91803) in Alhambra in 1998.
-Inspired by a French chateau in the Pyrenees mountains, the fairytale estate was described in 1939 by the Los Angeles Times as the “Alhambra mystery castle.”
+An alcoholic recluse since the 1992 death of his son from leukemia, Spector moved into the Pyrenees Castle (1700 Grand View Dr, Alhambra 91803) in Alhambra in 1998.
+Inspired by a French chateau in the Pyrenees mountains, the fairytale estate was described in 1939 by the Los Angeles Times as the "Alhambra mystery castle."
 After a decade of being mostly sober, Spector began going out again and ventured out on Feb.
 2, 2003 for a night on the town.
 At the House of Blues, he met Lana Clarkson, a statuesque 40-year-old actress.
-They went to Pyrenees Castle for “just one drink.”
+They went to Pyrenees Castle for "just one drink."
 Clarkson never left the house - her body was found slumped in a chair with a single gunshot wound to her mouth.
 Spector's driver, who made the emergency call from the castle, later testified that Spector said, "I think I've killed someone."
 Spector was sentenced in May 2009.
-Since that fateful night in 2003, the Pyrenees Castle has been off the market, guarding its secrets alone.
+According to Curbed, the Pyrenees Castle is currently on the market for $5.5 million.
+Spector is selling the estate as part of a divorce settlement with his third wife, Rachelle Short.

 Robert Durst Murder House

 Durst was a notorious weirdo who had tried to escape justice by posing as a deaf-mute woman in Texas.
 According to her biographer, Berman had been killed because she knew too much about the disappearance of Durst’s wife.
 Durst may have killed and dismembered his elderly neighbor Morris Black just for fun.
-Durst is currently in a Los Angeles jail awaiting trial for the murder of Susan Berman.
+Durst is currently in a Los Angeles jail awaiting trial in January 2020 for the murder of "his best friend," Susan Berman.

 Sierra Madre Pioneer Cemetery